 Capricor leases space for its corporate offices pursuant to a lease that was originally effective for a two-year period beginning July 1, 2013 with an option to extend the lease for an additional twelve months.
 The monthly lease payment was \$16,620 per month for the first twelve months of the term and increased to \$17,285 per month for the second twelve months of the term.
 On March 3, 2015, Capricor executed a Second Amendment to Lease (the "Second Lease Amendment") with The Bubble Real Estate Company, LLC, pursuant to which (i) additional space was added to the Company's corporate office lease and (ii) the Company exercised its option to extend the lease term through June 30, 2016.
 Under the terms of the Second Lease Amendment, commencing February 2, 2015, the base rent was \$17,957 for one month, and, commencing March 2, 2015, the base rent increased to \$21,420 per month for four months.
+Commencing July 1, 2015, the base rent increased to \$22,111 per month for the terms of the lease term.
+On May 25, 2016, Capricor entered into a Third Amendment to Lease (the "Third Lease Amendment") with The Bubble Real Estate Company, LLC.
+Under the terms of the second twelve months.
 Commencing July 1, 2015, the base rent increased to \$22,111 per month for the remainder of the lease term.
 On May 25, 2016, Capricor entered into a Third Amendment to Lease (the "Third Lease Amendment") with The Bubble Real Estate Company, LLC.
-Under the terms of the Third Lease Amendment, the lease term commenced on July 1, 2016 and will end on December 31, 2018.
-Commencing July 1, 2016, the base rent increased to \$22,995 per month for the first twelve months of the term, will increase to \$23,915 per month for the second twelve months of the term, and, thereafter, will increase to \$24,872 for the remainder of the lease term.
+Under the terms of the Third Lease term extension commenced on July 1, 2016 and will end on December 31, 2018.
+Commencing July 1, 2016, the base rent increased to \$24,872 for the term, will increase to \$23,915 per month for the second twelve months of the term, and, thereafter, will increase to \$24,872 for the remainder of the lease term.

-Capricor entered into a facilities lease with Cedars-Sinai Medical Center ("CSMC"), a shareholder of the Company, for two research labs (the "Facilities Lease").
+Capricor has entered into a facilities lease with Cedars-Sinai Medical Center ("CSMC"), a shareholder of the Company, for two research labs (the "Facilities Lease").
 The Facilities Lease is for a term of three years commencing June 1, 2014 and replaces the month-to-month lease that was previously in effect between CSMC and Capricor.
 The monthly lease payment under the Facilities Lease was approximately \$15,461 per month for the first six months of the term and increased to approximately \$19,350 per month for the remainder of the term.
 The amount of rent expense is subject to annual adjustments according to increases in the Consumer Price Index.
 The Facilities Lease expired on May 31, 2017 and transitioned to a month-to-month tenancy.
-On August 10, 2017, the Company and CSMC entered into a First Amendment (the "First Amendment") to the Facilities Lease (see Note 10 - "Subsequent Events").
+On August 10, 2017, the Company and CSMC entered into the First Amendment to the Facilities Lease effective August 1, 2017 pursuant to which the term of the facilities lease was extended for an additional 12-month period, and the Company was granted an option to further extend the term for an additional 12-month period thereafter.
+Under the First Amendment, the total monthly rent increased from approximately \$19,756.
+In addition, pursuant to the First Amendment, the premises covered by the Lease now also include the manufacturing facility currently being utilized by Capricor.
+In lieu of further negotiated amount of monetary compensation.

 Unless renewed, each of the leases described above will not be in effect for fiscal year 2019.
-A summary of future minimum rental payments required under operating leases as of June 30, 2017 is as follows:
+A summary of future minimum rental payments required under operating leases as of September 30, 2017 is as follows:

-C peranng

-Years ended Leases
+Years ended Оре erating Leases

-2017 (6 months) \$ 143,490
+2017 (3 months) \$ 131,013

-2018 292,722
+2018 431,014

-Total minimum lease payments \$ 436,212
+Total minimum lease payments \$ 562,027